Fantastic Beasts and Where to Find Them (film): Cast

-Zoë Kravitz appears in a photograph as Leta Lestrange, Newt's former love who betrayed his trust, to set up her role in the sequel film Fantastic Beasts: The Crimes of Grindelwald (2018).
+Zoë Kravitz appears in a photograph as Leta Lestrange, Newt's former love who betrayed his trust, to set up her role in the sequel Fantastic Beasts: The Crimes of Grindelwald (2018).

 Production

 Development

 Fantastic Beasts and Where to Find Them is mentioned several times as a school textbook in the Harry Potter book series, with Scamander named as the author.
 In 2001, Rowling published an edition of the "textbook" to be sold to raise money for the British charity Comic Relief.
 The book is a directory of magical creatures with an introduction by its author, Newt Scamander.
 It does not contain a narrative.

 First announced in September 2013 just two years after the release of Harry Potter and the Deathly Hallows – Part 2, the Fantastic Beasts project marked Rowling's debut as a screenwriter.
 The film sees the return of producer David Heyman, as well as writer Steve Kloves, both veterans of the Potter film franchise.
 There were rumors that Alfonso Cuarón would direct, which he refuted in May 2014.
 Warner Bros. announced that David Yates would direct at least the first instalment of a planned trilogy.
 James Newton Howard was brought on board to score the film.